ochrons/scalajs-spa-tutorial/README.md

 ## Using resources from WebJars

-[WebJars](http://www.webjars.org) are a wonderful way to simplify including external resources such as JavaScript libraries and CSS definitions into your own project.
+[WebJars](http://www.webjars.org) are a wonderful way to simplify inclusion of external resources such as JavaScript libraries and CSS definitions into your own project.
 Instead of downloading JS/CSS packages like Bootstrap and extracting them within your project (or referring to external CDN served resources), you can just add a dependency to the appropriate WebJar and you're all set!
 Well, except you aren't, unless you were using something like Play, which this tutorial isn't using.
 So how do you actually get those resources out of a WebJar and into your web resource directory?
 The process